saviobatista/1090merge/README.md

 ## Files

 - Dockerfile: Dockerfile for building a Docker image with the necessary tools and scripts.
-- capture.sh: Script to capture and merge data from multiple ADS-B basestations.
+- scripts/
+    - capture.sh: Thread invoker for each host
+    - thread.sh: Responsible for call and maintain netcat active and grabbing data
     - cronjob.sh: Cron job script to backup the merged data and clear the data file daily.

 ## Purpose